Foyboat: Usage

 The Foyboat was recognised in local dialect by the turn of the 18th/19th century.
 By then "at that time on the River Wear, we had about one hundred and fifty foy boats built on the same plan as a man'o war's gig but much neater (they) were very fast pulling boats".
 Under sail the performance of the Foy boat was not exceptional, but under oar it was a different matter – they were excellent rowing boats.
 They could be rowed conventionally or sculled.
 During the second half of the 20th century, the triumph of small scale marine diesels or petrol engines ensured the end of the traditional Foyboat.
 Yards would however still use the outline in a motorised form and offer a "Foyboat".
 An example was Robson's of South Shields in 1979.

 Within the Port of Tyne, foyboats evolved differently from the River Wear where the hull design was more closely associated with the Coble to create the foy coble.
 The surviving Peggy is to this design.
 Both types have been studied by Adrian Osler who worked at Tyne & Wear Museums.
 It is Osler who mentions an association between the foyboatmen and publicans in the sense that the latter provided capital for boat construction and ownership.
 The link is interesting in that this ties into surviving usage in public houses in Kent.

 A notable change which is reflected in the pattern of the current day River Tees operation (see Further reading below) was the shift from racing competitively to secure work to the adoption of a rota system of work.
 The process of regularising the procurement of work owes much on the River Tees to the formation of the first Foyboatman's Association.
 This and much else about the everyday lives of Tees Foyboatmen was recorded in a 2013 feature whose verdict is worth quoting "Although it is one of the most obscure occupations on the River Tees, or anywhere else for that matter, it is also one of the oldest and most vital".

 Published material in 2013 reveals that eight licensed foyboats work on the River Tees.
 As build costs accelerated, the river's own foyboat association commissioned and owned its own boats rather than the private individuals.
 The first example in 1964 cost £1,100 then.
 In 2013 the rough replacement cost of a Tees boat is £200,000 with a planned working life of a decade.
 In that year the association employed ten people with a further forty "members".
 It has become a form of co-operative.

-Usage outwith North East England
+Usage outside North East England

 The term is known to have been used elsewhere in Britain.
 Around Ramsgate and Margate is one example.
 The presence of anchored vessels in The Downs would explain the need for such service.